deanpatel2/deanpatel2.github.io/index.md

 Hello, this is your one stop shop to browse my various projects, profiles, and platforms.

-Use the links to get a better sense of what I can do!
+Use the links to get a better sense of who I am and what I do!

 ### [About](about.md)